LambdAurora/lambdaurora.github.io/src/tutorials/web/html_css/trick/html_css_only_collapsible.md

 To come back the the navigation part: this website uses a side navigation, on desktop it's fine.
 Though, on mobile it has some issues, it needs to be hidden away *(collapsed)*.

+HTML 5 offers us the element `<details>`, which allows to hide stuff away with a trigger to open and see its content.
+You can specify a summary, which is always displayed and acts as a trigger.
+The main issue with it is it only allows one and only one trigger, in the case of this website's side navigation it needs at least 2 triggers.

-I found the solution after visiting Wikipedia, which uses the same trick.
+But there's another trick, which I found the solution after visiting Wikipedia, which I am describing here.

 [[ToC]]